 At Yardbeast we offer chippers that can chip up to 6.5 inches and are power sources up to 25HP.

 Some of our chippers are small enough that a hand-tow option is available.
 This option will depend on a variety of factors such as average travel distance, how narrow your paths are, and the ability to take this chipper inside a truck bed as well.

 Of course, as the chipping diameter gets bigger, the weight of the chipper increases too, leaving as a standard option and towing kit either for ATV vehicles or trucks (Highway towable).
 Some of our chippers can be purchased as hand tow or ATV tow standard from the site such as the Yardbeast 3514, or additional kits may be purchased separately.

 The quality and performance of a chipper will obviously depend on the budget you have available for such a machine.
 The cheapest units are available through most retail stores and while they advertise they can do big branches (i.e up to 3 inches) they rarely are able to take in the maximum size advertised.
 These chippers are generally thin on steel gauge and have a lot of stamped and plastic elements so they can bring the cost, and hence the retail price down.
 Pricing for these chippers can vary from $600 up to $1,500.
 We like to call these chippers residential grade.

-However, if you are able to invest more money onto a unit that not only can deliver what is promised but is a unit that will last a long time, then you might as well consider a professional chipper.
-A professional chipper is generally fitted with premium engines, heavier steel gauges and more robust and quality components such as tool steel blades that in general that will make the chipper perform as expected throughout the years.
-The Yardbeast 2510, 3514 and the 2090 are professional grade chippers.
+However, if you are able to invest more money into a unit that not only can deliver what is promised but is a unit that will last a long time, then you might as well consider a professional chipper.
+A professional chipper is generally fitted with premium engines, heavier steel gauges, and more robust and quality components such as tool steel blades that in general, will make the chipper perform as expected throughout the years.
+The Yardbeast 2510, 3514, and 2090 are professional-grade chippers.